gapotchenko/Turbo-CocoR/Examples/C#/01. Calc/README.md

 ## Development

 If you want to play with the grammar, you can modify the `.atg` or a `.frame` file of the project.
-Then run the following command to produce the updated scanner and parser files:
+Then run the following command to produce the updated scanner and parser files (*.gen.cs):

 ```
 > turbo-coco Calc.atg